Sunshine Fest 2026

 We do not have a hotel group rate, so it’s up to you to make lodging arrangements.

 Hotels within a half-mile walk to the Johns Hopkins Bloomberg Center are all pricey: Waldorf Astoria, Kimpton Hotel Monaco and Riggs Washington.
-Many attendees are staying at the relatively affordable boutique Motto by Hilton in China Town, which isn’t a bad walk and about $250 a night (small rooms, but hip).
+Many attendees are staying at the relatively affordable boutique Motto by Hilton in Chinatown, which isn’t a bad walk and about $250 a night (small rooms, but hip).
+Other hotels within walking distance that might meet your budget needs (under $300 per night, as of Jan.
+7), include: Fairfield by Marriott, Arlo, Yotel, and Moxy Washington.

 If you’re a budget traveler like us, search elsewhere in the city or take Metro to Virginia.
 For slightly less sticker shock, search for hotels within walking distance to the following Virginia stations: Rosslyn (Blue, Orange, Silver lines), Court House (Orange, Silver), Clarendon (Orange, Silver), Pentagon City (Blue, Yellow).